 Ulrich’s 1868 Tavern

-The oldest tavern in Buffalo, celebrating its sesquicentennial next year, is a special spot for my family.
+The oldest tavern in Buffalo is a special spot for my family.
 My great-great grandfather, George Dobmeier, owned this tavern on the northern edge of downtown in the 1890s before it became Ulrich’s.
 A picture of him in front of Dobmeier’s Tavern still rests on one of the walls; my great-grandmother used to tell stories to my grandmother of peeling potatoes there as a little girl to help her parents with meal prep.
 That Ulrich’s, once a stalwart of Buffalo’s German quarter, still exists after all these years is a testament to them and all the owners since.

 Cole’s has been a staple of the Elmwood Village since 1934.
-There is probably over 80 years’ worth of decorations in here, too: bison and elk heads, merry-go-round horses and high school and college pennants adorn the wood-paneled walls, booths and ceiling.
+There are decades worth of decorations in here, too: bison and elk heads, merry-go-round horses and high school and college pennants adorn the wood-paneled walls, booths and ceiling.
 Aside from the old-school atmosphere, Cole’s also has three dozen beers on tap and a full pub-grub menu.

 Back in Buffalo’s industrial heyday, scores of grain scoopers laboring in the silos dotting the Buffalo River whet their whistles after a long workday at nearby watering holes.
 One of those pubs was Gene McCarthy’s, a mainstay in Buffalo’s Old First Ward for over 50 years.
 These days, Gene’s also rocks an impressive craft beer selection thanks to the adjoining Old First Ward Brewing Company, and makes “McCarthy’s Style” wings – tossed in a tangy blend of bbq sauce, bleu cheese and hot sauce – that might just be some of the best in the city.

 The village of Williamsville has a history nearly as long as Buffalo’s – dating back to the early 19th century – so it should come as no surprise to find a classic tavern here, too.
-The Glen Park Tavern just celebrated 130 years in business.
-Stop in at the tavern’s original mahogany bar, order a pint, and give thanks for a village – and a region – filled with great classic bars.
+At more than 130 years in age, stop in at the tavern’s original mahogany bar, order a pint, and give thanks for a village – and a region – filled with great classic bars.